 When law enforcement officers conduct an investigation and/or question a student(s), the building administrator shall make reasonable attempts to contact parents, guardians or a representative of the student(s) prior to questioning.
 Requests by law enforcement officers to question students during regular school hours will be honored if an investigation involves child abuse or neglect, the identity of a pupil, a pupil being taken into custody, or the law enforcement officer can show the need for expediency.
 It is expected that all other questioning be handled outside the school day and off school property.
-Students shall not voluntarily be released from school officials to law enforcement authorities unless the student has been placed under arrest or taken into custody by law enforcement or SRS.
+Students shall not voluntarily be released from school officials to law enforcement or SRS.
 If a child is arrested at school, principals should make a reasonable attempt to contact parents if law enforcement officials do not do so.